Should I protest my 2026 Tarrant County property tax value in 76179?

 The Deadline and How to Actually File

-The standard 2026 protest deadline for Tarrant County is May 15, 2026, or 30 days after the date on your notice of appraised value — whichever is later.
+The standard 2026 protest deadline for Tarrant County is May 15, 2026, or 30 days after the date on your notice of appraised value, whichever is later.
 Always check the specific date printed on your own notice rather than assuming.
-To file: go to the Tarrant Appraisal District website (tad.org) and use the iFile online portal — it is the fastest method and available 24 hours before the deadline.
+To file: go to the Tarrant Appraisal District website (tad.org) and use the iFile online portal, which is the fastest method and available 24 hours before the deadline.
 You can also mail a written protest letter or file in person at the TAD office on Handley-Ederville Road in Fort Worth.
 You do not need an attorney to file a protest.

 What Happens After You File